handsontable/handsontable/docs/content/guides/rows/row-sorting.md

 registerPlugin(ColumnSorting);
 ```

-## Configure rows sorting
+## Configure sorting

 Configure the sort UI, set an initial sort order, and implement your own compare function.

 By default:
 - Sorting is enabled for all columns.
-- The end user can sort rows by clicking on the column label.
+- The end user can sort rows by clicking on the column name.
 - The sort order indicator is visible.
 - No rows are sorted initially.